githubkoma/webpush/README.md

   - send WebPush with `occ` CLI tool ✅
   - or integrate it yourself into your other Nextcloud App Sourcecode
-  - or extend this app yourself to serve as kind of (REST) API 🚫 It is not..
+  - or extend this app yourself to serve as kind of (REST) API

+🚫 It is not..
-  - able to send out every usual Notification as WebPush, therefore the Nextcloud/Notifications App or Pushproxy would have to be altered
+  - able to send out every usual Notification as WebPush, therefore the Nextcloud/Notifications App or Pushproxy would have to be altered (perhaps [see here](https://github.com/nextcloud/notifications/issues/1225))

 ## Requirements
 - Clientside: